The Niagara Science Museum (NSM) is a sanctuary for the preservation and appreciation of old science instruments and philosophical apparatus.

 In 1984, a disastrous accident at a Union Carbide plant in Bhopal, India, also greatly affected National Carbon, then a subsidiary of Union Carbide.

-The museum will be opened between October 15 and March
+The museum will be opened to the public between June

 Science Museum - 3625 Highland Ave.
 Niagara Falls, NY 14305